 - Conduct an audit of your space.
 Ensure all items are refilled and restock, and anything broken or missing is replaced.

 By using a methodical approach to cleaning your space, you can help avoid cross-contamination and have confidence your space is thoroughly cleaned and sanitised for your next guests.

 - Wash and remove cleaning supplies.
 Clear your space of disposable items used during cleaning and wash cleaning cloths on the highest possible heat setting.

 - Sanitise cleaning tools.
 Be sure to sanitise any cleaning tools that were used, such as your vacuum cleaner.

 - Wash your hands.
-Wash your hands thoroughly with warm, soapy water for 30 seconds or use sanitiser with 60%+ alcohol.
+Wash your hands thoroughly with warm, soapy water for 30 seconds or use a sanitiser with 60%+ alcohol.

 - Leave out cleaning supplies.
-By leaving out cleaning supplies this helps empower your guests to stay safe, and clean on their own during their stay.
+By leaving out cleaning supplies helps empower your guests to stay safe, and clean on their own during their stay.
 Be sure to have disposable paper towels, gloves and disinfectant wipes at hand.
-We offer 5-litre supplies of hand sanitiser and Refillable Soap Dispensers so guests can regularly keep their hands clean.
+We offer 5-litre supplies of hand sanitiser and Refillable Glass Soap Dispensers so guests can regularly keep their hands clean.